 The process takes just 3 to 6 months, and successful applicants receive a Turkish passport, which grants visa-free access to over 110 countries, including Japan, Singapore, and most of the Caribbean.

-While Turkey is not in the EU, it has strategic visa arrangements and may be used as a bridge country in broader global mobility strategies.
+Despite Turkey's non-EU status, its strategic visa arrangements allow it to serve as a bridge country in broader global mobility strategies.

 Key Benefits